JustinDSN/CleanArchitectureRxSwift/README.md

 #### Domain

-The `Domain` is basically what is your App about and what it can do (Entities, UseCase etc.) **It does not depend on UIKit or any persistence framework**, and it doesn't have implementations apart from entities
+The `Domain` is basically what is your App about and what it can do.
+It contains:
+* **[Entities](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html#entities)** - Which are the business objects of the application.
+They can ecapsulate _enterprise wide_ business rules independent of any application.
+* **[Use cases](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html#use-cases)** - Which are the application specific business rules.
+They collaborate with to fetch, save, delete entites from an abstract interface that hides data persistence and data fetching implementation details.
+* **Entity Gateways** - Abstractions of the implementation details of *networking* or *persistence*.
+The concrete implementation of an *entity gateway* can be swapped out at anytime and the use case should work the same.
+Example entity gateways are included in the Platform layer.

+**It does not depend on UIKit or any persistence framework**

 #### Platform

-The `Platform` is a concrete implementation of the `Domain` in a specific platform like iOS.
-It does hide all implementation details.
-For example Database implementation whether it is CoreData, Realm, SQLite etc.
+The `Platform` contains concrete implementation of  `Domain` `EntityGateways`.
+It hides all implementation details.
+For example database implementation whether it is CoreData, Realm, SQLite etc.  There is also an example of a network based  `EntityGateway`.

 #### Application
 `Application` is responsible for delivering information to the user and handling user input.
 It can be implemented with any delivery pattern e.g (MVVM, MVC, MVP).
 This is the place for your `UIView`s and `UIViewController`s.
 As you will see from the example app, `ViewControllers` are completely independent of the `Platform`.
 The only responsibility of a view controller is to "bind" the UI to the Domain to make things happen.
-In fact, in the current example we are using the same view controller for Realm and CoreData.
+In fact, in the current example we are using the same view controller for Realm, CoreData, and Network.

 ## Detail overview